 Textured cardstock like this can be challenging to cut, since the surface is uneven.
 I usually cut from the back side and do 2 passes.
 And of course I ALWAYS check the cut before I unload.

 You could also do your own embossing with a Curio.
 Or, use an embossing pen and clear embossing ink to add dots to regular cardstock for a similar effect.

-I used a basketball shape by Silhouette — #1352.
+I used a this basketball shape from the Silhouette Design Store.
 For that, I cut the circle from the basketball-textured paper and the lines from black adhesive cardstock.